liberland/laws/drafting/drafts/police-law.md

 2. Cantonal Watch shall serve as the direct supervisory body over the Watch Posts in the corresponding Canton.
 3. Cantonal Watch shall be responsible for coordinating between the Watch Posts within the given Canton and fulfilling the goals of the Watch within the given Canton.
 4. Similar to the Watch Posts, the Cantonal Watch of each Canton shall be required to maintain close contact and active cooperation with the Cantonal Security Agencies of all other Cantons.
+5.
 #### Section 2: Cantonal Watch Commander
 1. Cantonal Watch shall be led by the Cantonal Watch Commander (hereinafter referred to as "Cantonal Commander"), who shall be nominated by the Minister of Interior and appointed by the President.
 2. The Cantonal Commander's responsibilities shall include regular management and direction of Cantonal Watch operations, as well as directing and supervising Cantonal Security personnel and the Cantonal Watch itself.

-### Art.
-9: Authority Outside of Jurisdiction
+### Article 7: Extension of Watch Authority
-1. A Security Office or Cantonal Security may also extend their authorities beyond the limit of their jurisdictional area within the scope of necessity for protecting the life, physical well-being, and property of the concerned parties within the jurisdiction, including residents and visitors, or to combat organized crime (hereinafter referred to as "extending Security").
+1) A Watch Post or a Cantonal Watch may exercise their authority beyond the boundaries of their designated jurisdictional area when it is necessary to protect the life, physical well-being, and property of individuals within their jurisdiction, including residents and visitors, or to combat organized crime.
-2. In such cases, the extending Security shall inform the Security Office or Cantonal Security they wish to extend their authority into (hereinafter referred to as "neighboring Security").
-The neighboring Security shall fully cooperate with the extending Security where the extension is justified.
+2) In instances where a Watch Post or Cantonal Watch seeks to extend its authority into another jurisdiction, it shall notify the relevant Watch Post or Cantonal Watch of its intentions.
+The notified Watch Post or Cantonal Watch shall provide full cooperation to the extending Watch, provided that the extension of authority is justified.
-3. If the neighboring Security deems the intrusion unjustified, they shall immediately inform the Director, who shall make a swift decision, allowing or prohibiting the intrusion.
+3) If the notified Watch Post or Cantonal Watch believes that the extension of authority is unjustified, it shall promptly inform the Commander.
+The Commander shall make an expedited decision regarding the matter, either permitting or prohibiting the extension of authority.

 ### Art.
 10: Personnel